ubirch/ubirch-cassandra-eval/README.md

 **Notes:**

-* It support case classes very nicely.
+* It supports case classes very nicely.
 In the case con composed/nested case classes, it offers a simple way to add from/to functions that allow the mapping.
 * The schema fields can be customized to support different table names or field names.
 For example if a field in your case class is name, you can customize it to use "_name" against the db.
 This is a plus.
 * Values from the db can be lifted to case classes.